H4HWV2011/msjarvis-public-docs/discipline/Methods.md

 Polymathmatic geography is thus not only a toolkit of methods but a stance about how methods must answer to worlds, not the other way around.
 It measures its own success by whether its instruments can be held to account by the places and peoples they touch, and by its willingness to stop, change course, or relinquish a design when that accounting fails.

 ---
 ## 9. Appalachian Field Protocol: Staged Practice

 To make these methods actionable in Appalachia, the discipline adopts a staged field protocol.
 The aim is to move from listening to live instrumentation without outpacing consent, safety, or local capacity.
 Each stage can be paused, repeated, or rolled back; progression is conditional, not automatic.

-### Stage 0 – Grounding Without Instruments
+### Stage 0 – Grounding Without Features (Pre‑Configuration)

-**Aim:** Build a shared, place‑anchored understanding of entangled space *before* introducing new digital or financial tools.
+**Aim:** Before turning on any meaningful economic or digital features, build a shared, place‑anchored understanding of entangled space and set red lines.

 **Practices**